lyricalpolymath/DCLBuilder_utils/decentraland_competition_projects/SpiralExplosion/README.md

 ------
 #### Licence

+Artworks produced with the scripts:
 Copyright Beltran Berrocal | [@lyricalpolymath](https://twitter.com/lyricalpolymath)
-all rights reserved. (limited licence under the terms of the decentraland competition)
+all rights reserved.
+(Limited licence under the terms of the decentraland competition)

-The Software is released, without any warranty under the [GNU AGPLv3](../../LICENCE)
+The Software is released, without any warranty, under the [GNU AGPLv3](../../LICENCE)